 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at specificity and distinctiveness, clearly articulating a unique capability around workflow composition with concrete actions like DAG parsing, checkpoint injection, and JSON template persistence.
-However, it relies on command-based triggers rather than natural language keywords users might use, and lacks an explicit 'Use when...' clause that would help Claude select this skill in conversational contexts beyond the slash command.
+The description excels at specificity and distinctiveness, clearly articulating a unique capability around workflow DAG composition with concrete actions like parsing, checkpoint injection, and JSON template persistence.
+However, it relies on command-based triggers rather than natural language keywords users would use, and lacks an explicit 'Use when...' clause that describes the scenarios in which Claude should select this skill beyond the command prefix.

 Suggestions

-Add a 'Use when...' clause describing natural scenarios, e.g., 'Use when the user wants to create, design, or automate a multi-step workflow, pipeline, or task chain.'
+Add a 'Use when...' clause describing natural scenarios, e.g., 'Use when the user wants to create, design, or automate a multi-step workflow, chain tasks together, or build a reusable pipeline.'

-Include natural language trigger terms users might say, such as 'workflow', 'pipeline', 'automate steps', 'chain tasks', 'multi-step process', 'task orchestration'.
+Include natural language trigger terms users would say, such as 'workflow', 'pipeline', 'automate steps', 'chain skills', 'task orchestration', 'multi-step process'.

 | Dimension | Reasoning | Score |